 We chose Ephesians as the next book of the Bible to study in-depth together, largely so we could focus on God's passion for unity — with him, and with one another.

 In April 2019, our friend, Pastor Eugene Cho clarified how there is zero tension between the Great Commission to make disciples and the Greatest Commandment to love your neighbor.
-He also prophetically encouraged us to not give up when being a justice-oriented church gets hard...because it will.
+He also prophetically encouraged us to not give up when being a church that cares about justice gets hard...because it will.

 A few months later we dug deeper into God's foundational commitment to righteousness and justice throughout all of scripture, and continued to fully take on His passion for these things as our own.